atmtools/konrad/_sources/forcing.md

 ## Effective forcing

 The effective forcing includes the so called "stratospheric adjustment".
 Due to a significant cooling of the stratosphere, the radiative forcing at the top-of-the-atmosphere is increased.
-The effective forcing is better description of the radiative imbalance that actually forces the troposphere.
+The effective forcing is a better description of the radiative imbalance that actually forces the troposphere.

 ```{code-cell} ipython3
 perturbed = konrad.RCE(atmosphere, timestep='24h',max_duration='150d')